arnavgautam/TreeHacks2015/Demos/Demo-UrlShortener-PHP/Demo.md

 	>
 	>  We can see at the Dashboard, a set of useful information about the Web Site.
 Such as access reports, hardware usage and database access.
 	>
-	> We also can find here multiple options to upload content to the Web Sites.
+	> We also can find here multiple options to upload content to the Websites.
 We can do it using GIT, TFS or FTP.

 	> **Speaking Point**
 	>